Manual Install

 }

-Create the root segment /src/app/api/[[…vovk]]/route.ts where [[…vovk]] is a folder name indicating what Next.js documentation calls “Optional Catch-all Segment” (the slug can be any valid slug, such as
+Create the root segment /src/app/api/[[…vovk]]/route.ts, where [[…vovk]] is a folder name indicating what the Next.js documentation calls an “Optional Catch-all Segment” (the slug can be any valid slug, such as

 import { initSegment } from 'vovk';